 The primary dependent measure for the VMT (as established in previous studies) is Completion Time, defined as the number of seconds required to reach the maze's exit in each trial.
 Other dependent measures extracted from each trial include: Distance Traveled, defined as the number of grid boundaries traversed; Backtracking, defined as the proportion of retraced grids (1 - number of unique grid positions/Distance Traveled); and Moving Speed (Distance Traveled/Completion Time).
-Our main effect of interest, improvement, is calculated both (1) as the difference in the raw performance at retest versus pretest (mean performance on three retest trials - mean performance on three pretest trials), and (2) as the percentage of improvement relative to baseline performance (raw performance change/mean performance on pretest trials) for all dependant measures.
+Our main effect of interest, improvement, is calculated both (1) as the difference in the raw performance at retest versus pretest (mean performance on three retest trials - performance in last pretest trial), and (2) as the percentage of improvement relative to baseline performance (raw performance change/performance in last pretest trial) for all dependant measures.